redsymbol/csv2parquet/README.md

 and other info useful for troubleshooting are stored in a temporary folder. `--debug` prevents this from being deleted after the program completes.
-See in particular `script`, `script_stderr` and `script_stdout` from that folder, and email them to the author with a bug report (see "About and Contact", below)
+See in particular `script`, `script_stderr` and `script_stdout` from that folder.
+To report bugs, see "About and Contact" below.

 # Installation